Why Is My Elephant Ear Plant Dripping Water? (An Easy Guide)

 If you notice water droplets on the leaves of your elephant ear plant, it is likely due to transpiration or guttation.

 Both of these processes are normal and necessary for your indoor plant to function.
+They are part of the plant’s natural system to regulate its water and nutrient management.

-While a bit of water on the leaves is normal if you notice that your plant is dripping large amounts of water, it is likely an indication that something is wrong.
+While a bit of water on the leaves is normal, if you notice that your plant is dripping large amounts of water, it is likely an indication that something is wrong.

 1. Overwatering